goodekat/LIME-diagnostics-paper/README.md

   - Edit dataset descriptions in README and add to the readme.txt document for submission
-  - Go through all steps in the sumbission steps (one more time)
   - Upload the files for submission and submit

 # LIME Diagnostics Manuscript